itssarvani394/PDFMind/Readme.md

 3. **Upload PDF:** Upload your PDF document(s) using the file upload area
 4. **Ask Questions:** Type your question in the input field
 5. **Process:** Click the "Process" button to get AI-powered answers
-6. **View Results:** The AI will analyze your PDF and provide relevant answers
+6. **View Results:** Depending on your specs, the AI may take a few minutes to process  and provide relevant answers to your questions.

 ### Troubleshooting